 Real Estate Notaries

 Branching out into the real estate arena can keep you quite busy!
 I know someone that makes a full time living being a notary in the real estate industry in Houston as there are many homes for sales in Houston.
 There are tons of houses being bought and sold every day.
 Agents, titles companies, customers, and more need notaries for all the paperwork involved in real estate transactions.
 I suggest you learn at least a little about real estate first.
 Some states require you have a particular license if you want to be a real estate notary.
 Other states do not.
 These are just a few of the many opportunities available to notaries.
 Start visiting neighborhood associations and home communities to become familiar with the process.
 Visiting will also help you network and meet not only businesses looking for notaries, but people buying homes.

-The first step is to do the research using the website provided in this article to see the exact requirements for your State.
+The first step is to do the research to see the exact requirements for your State.
 After that, you can determine if you feel becoming a notary in your state is worth your while.

 I’d love to hear your success stories about becoming a notary.
 If you’re already a notary share how it’s going for you.